Robotic-Assisted Cardiac Surgery

 • Bleeding

-• Problems related to the use of anesthesia
+• Problems linked to using anesthesia

 • Arrhythmias, including a need for a permanent pacemaker